datakind/student-success-tool/src/webapp/README.md

 1. `black src/webapp/.`
 1. Test using `coverage run -m pytest  -v -s ./src/webapp/*.py`
 1. Test using `coverage run -m pytest  -v -s ./src/webapp/routers/*.py`

+### Notes:

+postgresql requires that SSL certs be 0600 or 0640 depending on group/owners.
+The way we configure the